elmomoilanen/Hashmap/README.md

 ```bash
 make && make test && make clean
 ```
-On a successful build, the static library file `libhashmap.a` is formed in this level of the folder.
+On a successful build, the static library file *libhashmap.a* is formed in this level of the folder.

 ## Usage ##

-Header file `include/hashmap.h` defines public APIs for the library.
+Header file *include/hashmap.h* defines public APIs for the library.

-Indicate to the compiler the include path (-I) for the header file `include/hashmap.h` and library path (-L) and name (-l) for the static library file `libhashmap.a`.
+Indicate to the compiler the include path (-I) for the header file *hashmap.h* and library path (-L) and name (-l) for the static library file *libhashmap.a*.
 E.g. the following shell command

 ```bash
 gcc test_prog.c -I./include -L. -lhashmap -o test_prog -Wall -Wextra -Werror -std=c11 -g
 ```

-would compile a `test_prog.c` source code file that uses the hashmap library.
+would compile a *test_prog.c* source code file that uses the hashmap library.
 Contents of this source code file could be e.g. the following

 ```C
 #include <stdlib.h>